White Hart Lane opening: Tottenham to play at Wembley until at least March | Goal.com

 Tottenham announce White Hart Lane move will not happen until March at earliest

-The club's latest update from the building contractors states that several issues have been rectified but that additional testing is required before a finalised opening date can be released.
+The club's latest update from the building contractors states that several issues have been rectified but that more testing is required before an opening date can be released.

 As such, the club confirmed that Premier League matches against Watford, Newcastle and Leicester, along with a Champions League clash with Borussia Dortmund, will all take place at Wembley.